Lily Grosser

-Lily Emilie Grosser (born 2 June 1894 in Frankfurt, Germany; died 20 September 1968 in Saint-Germain-en-Laye, France) was a medal winner for her activism in Germany during World War I and fled to France during World War II where she was granted citizenship.
-After World War II in France, she became secretary of the French Committee for Exchange with the New Germany and was instrumental in building political and cultural Franco-German relations.
+Lily Emilie Grosser (2 June 1894 – 20 September 1968) was a German-born French activist.
+A medal winner for her activism in Germany during World War I, Grosser and her family fled to France in 1933, where she was granted citizenship in 1937.
+After the war she became secretary of the French Committee for Exchange with the New Germany and was instrumental in building political and cultural Franco-German relations.

 Life

 Lily Emilie Rosenthal, daughter of Alfred Rosenthal, was born into a Jewish middle-class household in Frankfurt.
 Until she was 18, she was allowed to leave the house on Mendelssohn Street in Frankfurt's Westend only in the company of a governess.
 Like many young women at the time, she supported the German soldiers during World War I from her homeland through active relief measures, and for this she received the German Cross of Merit for War Aid.
 The conflict was hard on her family; her fiancé Max Koch from Kronberg im Taunus died in 1918 and her father Alfred died in 1919.